kyarik/pre-router/README.md

 );
 ```

-and define it as the top-level route that always matches (so, no `path` is specified) with all the other routes defined as children routes:
+and define it as the top-level route that always matches (so, no `path` is specified) with all the other routes defined as child routes:

 ```ts
 const routes: Route[] = [